 The technological development of SWTs as compared to large wind turbines is still in a fairly early stage (Cace et al., 2007).
 Even though it is often mentioned that large wind turbines outperform SWTs when it comes to yield-efficiency and investment costs, the conditions under which they run are completely different.
 It can be expected that the investment costs of SWTs will decrease and their efficiency will increase in the future due to improved research and technical experience from the manufacturers (Cace et al., 2007; Kumar et al., 2018).
 Kc et al. (2019) provide a review - as of 2018 - of several studies on SWT technology in the built environment and study the performance of a specific SWT in an urban installation setting.
 Kumar et al. (2018) review research on vertical axis wind turbines (VAWT)2, also as of 2018.
 Cace et al. (2007) provide a review of manufacturers from the UK and the Netherlands and compare the technical development of SWTs.
-The authors recommend that more thorough investigations of urban wind characteristics are performed to adjust SWT design consistently (Kc et al., 2019).
+The authors recommend that more thorough investigations of urban wind characteristics are performed to adjust SWT design consistently (KC et al., 2019).

 Subsequently, we examine the potential role of urban wind farming regarding the usage of roofmounted wind turbines.
-The literature review explained the focus on the applied methodology (Section 3); which is applied in Section 4 to two selected cities in the EU, namely Lisbon and Hamburg.
-These cities are considered to be of particular interest since both cities are located close to the sea and thus should have a high potential wind energy.
+Section 3 explains our methodology which is applied in Section 4 to two exemplary cities in the EU, namely Lisbon and Hamburg and one US-American city, namely Boston, Massachusetts.